Last Updated: April 26, 2025

 Hardy got his start in show business at the age of 21, when he won The Big Breakfast's "Find Me a Supermodel" competition in 1998.
 The win landed him a brief contract with Models One, and he then landed the supporting part of John Janovec in the BBC miniseries "Band of Brothers" (2001).

-Hardy went on to appear in the BBC miniseries "The Virgin Queen" (2005) alongside Emilia Fox, as the character of Robert Dudley.
-He followed this with an appearance in the BBC Two drama "Stuart: A Life Backwards" (2007), which is based on a true story.
-He continued with other BBC productions, such as the miniseries "Oliver Twist" (2007).
-In 2008, he appeared in "Bronson", a film about the famous English prisoner Charles Bronson.
-To prepare for the role, Bronson put on three stone (19 kg/42 pounds) of weight, and also met Bronson several times.
+He went on to appear in the BBC miniseries "The Virgin Queen" (2005) alongside Emilia Fox, portraying Robert Dudley.
+He followed with an acclaimed role in the BBC Two drama "Stuart: A Life Backwards" (2007) and appeared in the BBC miniseries "Oliver Twist" (2007).
+In 2008, Hardy starred in "Bronson," a biopic about infamous English prisoner Charles Bronson.
+To prepare for the role, Hardy gained over 40 pounds and met Bronson multiple times.

 Getty